jacks-somewhere/How-To-X/TailScale/Setting up Tailscale in an lxc Container.md

 - Tailscale Account
 - Proxmox Host with CT

-# Create the Container
+# Create the Container via the UI or Node Shell

+### Proxmox UI:
 Create a container using the “Create CT” in the top left hand conner.
-For the [container template](https://pve.proxmox.com/wiki/Linux_Container) chose debian-12.
-Name the container “tailscale” or something similar.
+For the [container template](https://pve.proxmox.com/wiki/Linux_Container) chose these options:

-The container needs to be granted access to the correct network resources in order for Tailscale to work.
-This requires editing the LXC config files on the node.

-# In the Node
+Template: debian-12.7
+Unprivileged Container: Yes
+Disk Size: 4 GiB
+Cores: 1
+Memory: 512.00 MiB

+Then go to the Containers Options and enable "Start on Boot"

+### Node Shell:
 Check available CT Templates on the install node:

 ```